Hui-Ying/Graphene-automatic-detection/README.md

 ## Support Vector Machine(SVM) Method
 SVM is a supervised learning model used for regression and classification analysis.
-Once the background and the graphene flakes were separated using the U-Net architecture, the SVM method was implemented using a Gaussian kernel, a polynomial kernel and a linear kernel to demonstrate the differences.
+Once the background and the graphene flakes were separated using the U-Net architecture, the SVM method was implemented.
+Here the SVM algorithm were implemented with different kernels including Gaussian kernel, polynomial kernel and linear kernel to demonstrate the differences.
 Kernel function was picked to  suit the problem.

 -
 -